 You can hire a scooter at Good Luck Motorbike Rent on Thit Sar Street.
 Automatic (6,000 Kyat), semi-automatic (5,000 Kyat).
 Make sure you give the bike a short test drive before driving out into the countryside as some bikes are a bit ‘quirky’ let’s say.
 (And remember – you’re driving on the right-hand side of the road here!)

 - Climb Mount Zwegabin

-According to local news and a photo exhibition at the base of the mountain, there are plans to build a cable car up Mount Zwegabin, which is currently being held back due to financial restraints.
-At the moment, the completion date is set for 2018.
+According to local news and a photo exhibition at the base of the mountain, there are plans to build a cable car up Mount Zwegabin, which is currently underway at the time of writing (Dec 2019).
 In the meantime, there’s a strange kids version which you can take in a straight line along the flat ground at the base of the mountain.

 - Visit Saddan Cave – (1000 Kyat entrance fee)

 On the way to the old capital of the British Empire, Mawlamyine, you’ll find a signpost pointing off to the right leading down a dirt track.
 You’ll need to follow it for quite some time (the dirt orange road is particularly bumpy in the rainy season!) before you find another signpost directing you to the cave.
 If it’s a religious day, however, you’ll probably hear the cave before you see it, due to loud music being blasted from the mountain for visitors.
 The cave itself is very impressive with an enormous chamber, huge stalagmites and stalactites, and a beautiful opening at the far end of the cave which leads to a secret lake.